 Accounting and payroll systems and tax reporting packages employed by the group are typically industry standard and are recognised by HM Revenue & Customs.
 Where such software is developed in-house it will be subject to rigorous testing.

 Where the submission of information to the tax authorities is outsourced to a third party due consideration will be given to the capability of the third party and data will be checked prior to submission to the tax authorities.

 Any tax planning carried out by the group is in support of the commercial activities of the business, ensuring that the group trades in a tax efficient manner whilst remaining compliant with all relevant laws.
-The group does not undertake tax planning which HM Revenue & Customs consider to be aggressive and the group is not involved in the implementation of any schemes which are notifiable under the Disclosure of Tax Avoidance Schemes (DOTAS) legislation, and will consult with HM Revenue & Customs if it feels any plans might possibly breach these principles.
+The group does not intend to implement any schemes which HM Revenue & Customs consider to be aggressive or which are notifiable under the Disclosure of Tax Avoidance Schemes (DOTAS) legislation, and will consult with HM Revenue & Customs if it feels any plans might possibly breach these principles.

 The group has a responsibility to shareholders to maximise tax incentives and exemptions which are available and for which specific provision is allowed within tax legislation, for example capital allowances and tax credits arising from expenditure incurred in relation to research and development.

 Relationship with tax authorities